zoppellarielena/zoppellarielena.github.io/index.md

 ---
 I'm a PhD student in **Brain, Mind and Computer Science** at the University of Padova.

-I graduated in **Physics** and later in **Physics of Data**, where I discovered a strong interest in computer vision, LLM agents, reinforcement learning and cooperative systems.
+I graduated in **Physics** and later in **Physics of Data**, where I discovered a strong interest in computer vision, NLP, reinforcement learning and cooperative systems.
 This fascination ultimately led me to pursue a PhD that sits at the intersection of these fields.

 You can find a collection of my projects during MSc in Physics of Data [here](projects.md)